yiisoft/docs/guide/en/start/looking-ahead.md

     - The Class Reference (to be available later):
       This specifies the usage of every class provided by Yii.
 It should be mainly used when you are writing code and want to understand the usage of a particular class, method, property.
-Usage of the class reference is best only after a contextual understanding of the entire framework.
+Usage of the class reference is the best only after a contextual understanding of the entire framework.
     - [The Wiki Articles](https://www.yiiframework.com/wiki?version=all&tag=yii3):
       The wiki articles are written by Yii users based on their own experiences.
 Most of them are written like cookbook recipes, and show how to solve particular problems using Yii.
 While the quality of these